drewburlingame/Jira2AzureDevOps/README.md

 #### Using response files

 Response files allow grouping arguments in a file and using them by passing the file as an argument.
-For example, `jira export issues-by-id` takes a list of issue ids.
+For example, `export issues-by-id` takes a list of issue ids.
 If you created a file `issues_ids.rsp` containing a list of issue ids, you could execute the command using that file like this

-`Jira2AzureDevOps.exe jira export issues-by-id @issueids.rsp`
+`Jira2AzureDevOps.exe export issues-by-id @issueids.rsp`

 The console app recognizes the `@` and then expands the rsp file, putting the args in where the rsp file was.
 Any file path can be used after the `@`.  i.e.  @c:\my-rsp-files\test-issues.rsp

 To see how this works, you can use the [CommandDotNet](https://github.com/bilal-fazlani/commanddotnet) Parse directive to see how the rsp file is converted.
 Simply include `[parse]` as the first argument to the exe (before any commands)

-`Jira2AzureDevOps.exe [parse] jira export issues-by-id @issueids.rsp`
+`Jira2AzureDevOps.exe [parse] export issues-by-id @issueids.rsp`

 ## List of WorkItem fields